Empowered Learning at CK

 Children will receive their iPads at the start of P6, but when do we give them back?

-Do they need an Apple ID?
+Do they need an Apple ID and password?

-What about passwords and passcodes?
+What about passcodes?

 There is no App Store.
 Does this mean my child can’t download any apps?